Standard letter grades

 2. Demonstrate an ability to gather information, think critically, and solve problems in the clinical setting.

-3. Provide culturally responsive, ethical care, to a diverse group of adult clients, within the authorized duties of the nursing assistant.
+3. Provide person-centered, ethical care to a diverse group of adult clients, within the authorized duties of the nursing assistant.

-4. Use leveled language skills to communicate with the health care team and diverse groups of patients.
+4. Use leveled language skills to communicate with the health care team and diverse groups of clients and their family members.

 5. Promote physiological and psychological safety of patients and staff in the health care environment.